Bilateral Relations, 25.11.2022

-Joint Economic and Trade Committee (JETCO) continues to contribute to the enhancement of commercial and economic relationsas a leading bilateral commercial mechanism.
+The Joint Economic and Trade Committee, which is headed by the Trade Ministers of both countries, continues to contribute to the development of trade and economic relations as a prominent bilateral trade mechanism.

 Monday - Friday

 09:00 - 13:00 / 14:00 - 16:00